-As I was taking pictures of the Fall foliage at one of the overlooks, an older gentleman stopped and gave some suggestions for great places to go for some good Fall color in the area.
+As I was taking pictures with my Canon camera of the Fall foliage at one of the overlooks, an older gentleman stopped and gave some suggestions for great places to go for some good Fall color in the area.
 Since we were just driving and enjoying the view, we followed his advice and headed over to the Cataloochee Ski Resort above Maggie’s Village.

 We followed a steep road up the side of the mountain until we topped off at the resort.
 I got some great Fall foliage shots at the ski resort as well as at the lodge a short way down the hill.